 Scheduled maintenance: access to eresources and image viewers will be unavailable on Monday 11 December between 8pm and midnight AEDT.
 We apologise for any inconvenience.

-The winner of the UTS Glenda Adams Award is chosen from entries submitted for the Christina Stead Prize (no additional entry fee is required for this award).
+The winner of the UTS Glenda Adams Award for New Writing ($10,000) is chosen from debut entries submitted for all the award categories (no additional entry fee is required for this award).

 About Glenda Adams

 The award recognises the literary achievements of Glenda Emilie Adams (1939–2007), Australian novelist and play writer.
 Adams was born in Ryde, Sydney.
 She graduated from University of Sydney with an Honours degree in Indonesian and later, won a scholarship to study at the Columbia University Graduate School of Journalism, graduating in 1965.
 Adams returned to Australia later teaching creative writing at the University of Technology, Sydney.
 She published four novels, several short stories and plays.
 Her second novel Dancing on Corals won the Miles Franklin Award and a Special Award at the New South Wales Premier’s Literary Awards in 1987.